lgolubeckis/lgolubeckis/README.md

 About Me: I have a diverse background, blending my passions for data, performance optimization, and leadership.

-Automotive Enthusiast: I have many years of experience in helping people by consulting on and performing modifications for race cars and off-road vehicles, improving their performance for competitive events or personal enjoyment.
+-Automotive Enthusiast: I have many years of experience in helping people by consulting on and performing modifications for race cars and off-road vehicles, improving their performance for competitive events or personal enjoyment.

-Retired Athlete: Growing up, I played hockey at a highly competitive level.
+-Retired Athlete: Growing up, I played hockey at a highly competitive level.
 In an effort to give back to the community and help future generations of hockey players, I’ve volunteered as a coach to develop young players’ athletic and social skills both on and off the ice.

-Pet Lover: I'm the proud owner of two adorable cats, Holley and Sammy.
+-Pet Lover: I'm the proud owner of two adorable cats, Holley and Sammy.

-Fitness & Outdoors: I love staying active!
+-Fitness & Outdoors: I love staying active!
 I weight train 3-5 times a week and enjoy camping, hiking, surfing, snorkeling, and just about anything outdoors.

-Foodie: Cooking a great meal is one of my favorite ways to unwind and get creative, especially with friends and family.
+-Foodie: Cooking a great meal is one of my favorite ways to unwind and get creative, especially with friends and family.

-Location: I currently live in Las Vegas, NV, but I’m open to relocating for the right opportunity.
+-Location: I currently live in Las Vegas, NV, but I’m open to relocating for the right opportunity.

+Skills Acquired in TripleTen Business Analytics Certification include the following:

+-Data Analysis: Extensive experience in data cleaning, transformation, and visualization.
+-SQL: Writing queries to retrieve, manipulate, and analyze data from relational databases.
+-Excel: Advanced usage, including PivotTables, advanced formulas, and data visualization.
+-Data Visualization: Creating insightful dashboards and visualizations using Tableau and Power BI.
+-Business Metrics & KPIs: Understanding and applying key business metrics to monitor performance.
+-Statistical Analysis: Conducting hypothesis testing and regression analysis to derive business insights.

 On top of all this, I'm eagerly working toward landing my first job as a data analyst, applying my analytical mindset and skills to help businesses make data-driven decisions.

-Skills Acquired in TripleTen Business Analytics Certification include the following:

-Data Analysis: Extensive experience in data cleaning, transformation, and visualization.

-SQL: Writing queries to retrieve, manipulate, and analyze data from relational databases.

-Excel: Advanced usage, including PivotTables, advanced formulas, and data visualization.

-Data Visualization: Creating insightful dashboards and visualizations using Tableau and Power BI.

-Business Metrics & KPIs: Understanding and applying key business metrics to monitor performance.

-Statistical Analysis: Conducting hypothesis testing and regression analysis to derive business insights.

 What I've Worked On: